kaushikData/Document-Classification-Using-Wikipedia-Data/README.md

 ![categories Logo](/images/Distribution.png)

 Now we have 27 categories and relevant 10k articles for each category.
 It becomes a classification problem.
-However, I initially used topic modeling (without categories/labels) and have run multiple supervised algorithms with different types of word embeddings.
+However, I used topic modeling (without categories/labels) and have run multiple supervised algorithms with different types of word embeddings.

 The code is in Jupiter notebooks (Location: notebook folder).

+It is difficult to come up by a high accuracy model which classifies all 27 labels.

+1. Base Supervised Wiki Model (For all 27 categories) - Model Accuracy is about 50 % (Low)
+    - Multiniomial Naive Bayes

+2. Multiple Supervised Models with different word embeddings (for randomly selected 10 categories of 27 categories)
+    - Multinomial Naive Bayes
+    - Support Vector Machine
+    - Logistic Regression
+    - Logistic Regression + Word2Vec
+    - Deep Neural Network with Cross Entropy Loss and Adam Optimizer

+3. Topic Modelling